IBM-Cloud/terraform-provider-ibm/website/docs/r/cis.html.markdown

 # ibm\_cis

 Provides a Cloud Internet Services instance resource.
 This allows CIS instances to be created, updated, and deleted.
+The Bluemix_API_KEY used by Terraform must have been granted sufficient rights to create IBM Cloud Resources and have access to the Resource Group the CIS instance will be associated with.

+If no resource_group_id is specified, the CIS instance is created under the default resource group.
+The API_KEY must have been assigned permissions for this group.

 ## Example Usage